-- Academic programs will prepare students for successful employment upon completion and/or transfer to a senior institution. - Developmental education will prepare students in mathematics, reading, and writing to be successful in entry-level College courses and workforce training. - Workforce training and professional development programs will prepare and support a competitive workforce. - Personal enrichment programs will provide lifelong learning opportunities for the community. - Programs, activities, and services will create a welcoming and inclusive environment that promotes respect for diverse cultures, backgrounds, and points of view.
+- 1. Academic programs will prepare students with knowledge and skills needed for employment in their career field of study and/or for transfer to a senior institution. - 2.
+Developmental education will prepare students in mathematics, reading, and writing to be successful in entry-level College courses and workforce development programs. - 3.
+Academic and workforce development programs will prepare and support a competitive workforce across a range of occupational levels. - 4.
+Personal enrichment programs and events will support lifelong learning in the community.

-- The College will provide an environment that cultivates student learning and success. - Public and private resources will be sought, obtained, and utilized to advance the College Mission and Goals.
+- 5. The College will provide an inclusive environment that promotes respect for diverse cultures, abilities, and points of view. - 6.
+Programs, activities, and services will cultivate student learning and success. - 7.
+Public and private resources and partnerships will be identified, obtained, and utilized to advance the College Mission and Goals.